HeikoBlomenkamp/100-days-of-code/r1-log.md

 Installed Anki on openSUSE Tumbleweed.
 Added 20 flashcards.
 Learned how to add css style="text-align: left;" to a flashcard.

 ### R1D4
+thinkjava.md: Added The Philosophy Behind the Book.
+Learned how to create definition lists & added those to a flashcard.

+### R1D5